DizzyZane/lightbox/lightbox.md

 # LightBox CSS

 This is a CSS only implementation of a LightBox.
 It works near perfectly on many devices, including mobile phones, low end laptops, modern video game consoles and home PCs.
-Animation not available if not supported by the users browser (IE).<link rel="stylesheet" href="lightbox.css">
+Animation not available if not supported by the users browser (IE).<link rel="stylesheet" href="//raw.githubusercontent.com/DizzyZane/lightbox/master/lightbox.min.css">

 ## Table of Contents